 - Globally, more organizations and agencies are using them: Actually, there’s a flip side to that idea, too.
 More solution providers are able to respond to global RFPs.
 Few of us are limited by borders anymore when it comes to conducting business.
 If you offer a product or service that the world needs and you can deliver it, then go after the business!

-Regardless of your RFP vs RFQ vs RFI predicament, if you work on the following two things, your sales process will be the better for it.
+Regardless of your RFP vs RFQ vs RFI predicament, if you work on the following two things, your sales and presales process will be the better for it.

 #1 Know your competitive differentiators